chandrunarayan/Snowflake/README.md

 So, now we have a  single “spoke” built up in memory in an ArrayList - you can think of this as a dynamic array that can grow in size as needed.
 All that is left to do is read the ArrayList one circle at a time and show the build-up on the screen as tiny circles.
 So now you see why the snowflake builds from the inside-out.

-As you draw one single circle on the screen, rotate and translate by 2*PI / 6 (or PI / 3) radians and draw five more.
+As you draw one single circle on the screen, rotate and translate by 2*PI/6 (or PI/3) radians and draw five more.
 Then you do it again for the next circle and the next one and so on.

 Jingle Jingle - there you have it.